ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_prereq.md

 # Creating a simple {{site.data.keyword.cloud_notm}} application to access an {{site.data.keyword.cloudant_short_notm}} database: Prerequisites
 {: #creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-prerequisites}

-This section of the tutorial describes the prerequisites for creating an {{site.data.keyword.cloud}} application.
+Verify that you're ready to create an {{site.data.keyword.cloud}} application with the tutorial by checking whether you meet the prerequisites.
 {: shortdesc}

 ## Prerequisites